victor-hro/neuroimaging-operations/README.md

 # Description:
 ## Custom datasets:
     datasets for 2D MRI slices with TensorFlow ;
+    datasets for 2D MRI slices with PyTorch ;

 ## Custom image generator:
     image generator for MRI images, based on a keras function;